-Does the fruit-always-better-than-the-juice pan out though, in terms of brain protection?
-We have the juice study—what about whole fruit and vegetables?
+Does the fruit-always-better-than-the-juice pan out, though, in terms of brain protection?
+We have the juice study—what about whole fruits and vegetables?

-In 2005, the Harvard Nurse’s study reported that high consumption of particularly cruciferous, and green leafy vegetables were related to less cognitive decline, but it took until 2010 before dozens of plant foods were tested, all the way down to… rutabegas.
-Now this was done in Norway.
+In 2005, the Harvard Nurses Study reported that high consumption of particularly cruciferous and green leafy vegetables were related to less cognitive decline.
+But it took until 2010 before dozens of plant foods were tested—all the way down to rutabagas.
+Now, this was done in Norway.
 They don’t eat a lot of plant foods in Norway.
-For example, the average daily bean consumption, 1.3 grams a day.
-That’s like one bean.
-Maybe, half of a kidney bean?
+For example, the average daily bean consumption: 1.3 grams a day.
+That’s like one bean; maybe half a kidney bean.

-Whole fruits appeared to beat out fruit juice; there was a nice dose response with fruits and veggies… the more you eat the better, especially that first pound every day, a nice steep rise in apparent benefit before it plateaus out a bit.
+Whole fruits appeared to beat out fruit juice; there was a nice dose response with fruits and veggies.
+The more you eat, the better, especially that first pound every day; apparently, a nice steep rise in benefit before it plateaus out a bit.